-Reckless driving charges are administered in a DUI case when something is damaged or someone is hurt from intoxicated driving.
+Reckless driving charges are administered in a DUI case you should never make when something is damaged or someone is hurt from intoxicated driving.

 Reckless driving includes a fine, which adds to your original DUI payment.
 Reckless driving may show up in a background check, so it can prevent jobs in the future.
 It also raises your insurance premiums, as providers view you as a liability on the road.

 Driving to Endanger

 Driving to endanger means you were purposely trying to jeopardize someone’s life.
-It is a criminal charge that is often given to people involved in DUI car accidents.
+It is a criminal charge that is often given to people involved in DUI car accidents lawsuits.